How Putin's arrogance gave Theresa May a diplomatic coup

 It represents not only the largest American expulsion in more than 30 years, but also the largest collective expulsion in intelligence history.

-While the UK might have expected its closest allies to follow its lead, it could not have imagined that non-NATO members, like Norway, non-EU members, like Albania, and countries with strong ties to Russia, such as Hungary, would also take part.
+While the UK might have expected its closest allies to follow its lead, it could not have imagined that non-NATO members, like Finland, non-EU members, like Albania, and countries with strong ties to Russia, such as Hungary, would also take part.

 Given President Donald Trump's refusal to criticize Russian President Vladimir Putin, America's mass expulsion also comes as a pleasant surprise.